 Pupae are protected by a cocoon that the larvae spin, and they remain dormant until the conditions are right for the adult flea to emerge.
 The hatch can be stimulated by vibration such as vacuuming, walking or running, changes in light, carbon dioxide or the ideal temperature.
 Temperatures above 85 degrees encourage the dormant state, but when the temperature hovers around 70 degrees, fleas will begin hatching in very large numbers.
 They can live in a warm house all year round.

+So how do you get rid of fleas in the fall?
 In the fall, pets begin getting their winter coats making them ideal homes for fleas to feed and breed.
 The thicker coat also makes it more difficult to groom fleas off.
 Finding an effective flea preventative for your dog or cat is important.
 The Revival Flea & Tick Finder is a free and easy way to find the right flea preventative for your dog or cat.

 External Parasites in Dogs Webinar